 WORTH THE PRICE: Just like with the Stellum Bourbon, the price point on this one is more than fair compared to competitive releases.

 BOTTLE, BAR OR BUST: Absolutely grab a bottle and don't be shy to get more if it meets your sweet spot for a rye whiskey.

-OVERALL: When I first nosed Stellum Rye, it immediately screamed: "MGP Rye" which is no surprise since the base rye was sourced from MGP.
-But when I came back to it and dug in a bit for my review, I started to encounter layer upon layer of nuances that quickly convinced me this is not just a gussied up MGP bottling.
+OVERALL: When I first nosed Stellum Rye, it immediately screamed: "MGP Rye," which is no surprise since the base rye was sourced from MGP.
+But when I returned to it and dug in a bit for my review, I started to encounter layer upon layer of nuances that quickly convinced me this was not just a gussied-up MGP bottling.
 All of the hallmarks of an MGP rye are present, especially the dill notes, but as you keep nosing, it shows its true nature unveiling additional notes of light fruits (think peaches and green apple) mingled with cardamon and anise.
 Eventually, I was even picking up fresh lemon citrus in the background.
 Left unchecked, I could easily spend a few hours nosing this rye and uncovering new aromas all night.

 While the nose may have lulled me into a trance, my first sip bolted me awake with a strong hit of rye spice, anise, and lemon peel.
 Those flavors give way quickly to a medium finish comprised of anise, sweet mint, and oak tannins.
 This whiskey lacks the richness and heavy mouthfeel of the bourbon, which was a bit disappointing for me based on what I value most in a whiskey.
 The oak tannins were also a bit heavy on the finish muting the sweeter flavors that I prefer.
 Luckily the whiskey stayed in balance, and despite not hitting my personal flavor preference, many great things are going on with this blend of rye whiskeys.